PowerShell/PowerShell-RFC/1-Draft/RFC00XX-Update-Error-View.md

 ## Specification

-The proposal is to add a new single-line default error message view called ConciseView and add a new cmdlet (Resolve-ErrorRecord) to provide detailed error information.
+The proposal is to add a new single-line default error message view called SimpleView and add a new cmdlet (Resolve-ErrorRecord) to provide detailed error information.

 __Key Design Considerations__

 1. To reduce confusion and improve debugging success, error messages by default should produce a single line of text, including the word “ERROR:” to make consistent with Verbose and Warning messages.
-This is added to $errorView as view named "ConciseView".
+This is added to $errorView as view named "SimpleView".

 - $ErrorView should contain these views

     + NormalView
     + CategoryView
-    + ConciseView
+    + SimpleView
     + DetailedView

-- Error Message syntax for ConciseView
+- Error Message syntax for SimpleView

 ```powershell
 ERROR: <Exception Message>